babelfish-for-postgresql/babelfish_project_website/_docs/vision.md

 Every database behaves differently, often in very subtle ways.
 This can be quite painful for developers.
 Differences between various vendors do not make migrations easier, either.
-So why not create a solution which allows PostgreSQL to present itself as more than just one database?
-Why not create software which is capable of speaking various protocols and presenting itself as more than just PostgreSQL?
+So why not create a solution which allows PostgreSQL to present itself as more than just one kind of database management system?
+Why not create software which is capable of speaking many database protocols, instead of just one?

 Welcome to Babelfish.
 The idea of the project is to close the gap between PostgreSQL and other systems by making PostgreSQL speak other protocols such as